-A new window opens in the browser with your new model-driven app that contains all of the entities, sitemap, and sitemap customizations that were in your default Dynamics 365 for Customer Engagement application.
+A new window opens in the browser with your new model-driven app that contains all of the tables, sitemap, and sitemap customizations that were in your default Dynamics 365 application.

 In this step you created a new model-driven app inside of a solution, which you can import into your testing or evaluation environments.
 You could start to experience the new app now, but before doing so, in the next step you’ll configure a couple of settings for the new app.
 Doing this will make it possible to share with other users.